shivkumar98/OCP-Java-Examples/src/chapter_3/chapter_3_6_additions_in_java_8/README.md

 The : : operator instructs Java to pass the parameters tgo compareByWeight automatically.

-There are 4 formats for method references:
+😱 There are 4 formats for method references: 😱

-* Static methods
+* ✅ Static methods
-* Instance methods on a particular instance
+* ✅ Instance methods on a particular instance
-* Instance methods on an instance to be determined at runtime
+* ✅ Instance methods on an instance to be determined at runtime
-* Constructors
+* ✅ Constructors

-**Predicate takes one input and returns one output.**
+⚠️ Predicate takes one input and returns one output. ⚠️

-**Consumer takes one input and has void return.**
+⚠️ Consumer takes one input and has void return. ⚠️

-**Supplier has no parameters and returns any type.**
+⚠️ Supplier has no parameters and returns any type. ⚠️

-## Static Methods:
+### 🟥 Static Methods:

     Consumer<List<Integer>> methodRef1 = Collections:: sort;
     Consumer<List<Integer>> lambda1 = l -> Collections.sort(l)

 Top line infers which sort method to call based on context!
 We are using the Consumer so it looks for the implementation which only accepts one argument

-## Instance methods on a particular instance:
+### 🟥 Instance methods on a particular instance:

     String str = "abc";
     Predicate<String> methodRef2 = String::startsWith;